by Eric Hinson

 But for you, maybe that phase has come and gone.
 You’ve gotten your business off the ground; now it’s time to scale.

 Scalability: a characteristic of a system, model or function that describes its capability to cope and perform under an increased or expanding workload.
 (Source: Investopedia)

 In human terms—in order for your business to grow, everything has to grow, including sales and marketing.
-And the very first step to reaching a higher level of performance in sales and marketing is getting your message to grow beyond yourself.
+And the very first step to reaching a higher level of performance is to scale sales and marketing for getting your message to grow beyond yourself.

 This isn’t as easy as it sounds, right?
 After all, when you first started, you were the one approving the site copy, the one pitching to investors, the one landing deals.
 You were the voice of your company.

 Which means, as a founder, it’s not so much that you’re a bottleneck for your messaging—it’s actually more like you’re a tightly sealed bottle waiting to explode.